lvciid/torn-market-watchdog/README.md

 - Appearance: Minimal mode; Colorblind palette; Badge position; Compact badges.
 - Watchlist & Overrides: Add target price; per‑item thresholds; ignore item.
 - Notifications: Two‑tone chime on hit (only when price ≤ your watchlist target).
 Quiet hours and Open panel on hit.
 Volume control + Test live in Extra settings (right‑click the dock → Extra settings…).
-- Snooze: Pause scanning for 5/15/30m from the radial dock menu; clear snooze.
-Progress ring shows time to next monitor check.
+- Progress ring: shows time to next monitor check.
 - Branding: The dock uses a fixed “Signature shield” with an LV monogram (the creator’s calling card).
 This is intentional and not user‑configurable.

 ### Extra Settings (right‑click dock → Extra settings…)